mit-enclaves/argos-monitor/docs/hotos/design_v2.md

 Revocation capabilities cannot be split.

 If it helps the reader, a sequence of split applied to resource capability creates a tree whose nodes are revocation capabilities and leaves are resource ones.
+A split replaces a leaf with a revocation node whose children are two new resource capabilities.
 A merge on a revocation node deletes its subtree and replaces the node with the original capability whose split created it.

 ### Ownership